Loading course content...

 }There are dozens of different functions available in CSS, and you can find a complete reference here.

-Discussing all of them in one lesson is impossible as some of those functions are quite advanced.
-Instead, we will talk more about them as we encounter specific examples in the future.
+Discussing all of them in one lesson is impossible, as some of those functions are quite advanced.
+Instead, we will discuss them further as we encounter specific examples in the future.

 In this lesson, we will discuss a very special function called var().
 This function allows you to retrieve a user-defined variable.